-Short-Run Cost and Long-Run Cost|
+Short-Run Cost and Long-Run Cost

 The short-run analysis relates costs to output for a specific size of plant.
 In the long-run, all resources used by the firm are variable.

 For each plant size, there is a set of short-run, U-shaped costs curves for MC, AVC, and ATC.
-This diagram shows the ATC curves of three (of many) possible plant sizes - small, medium and large.
+This diagram shows the ATC curves of three (of many) possible plant sizes: small, medium, and large.

 Long-Run Average Cost Curve

-Thus should a firm be planning for output in excess of Q1, a large firm should be built.
+Thus, should a firm be planning for output in excess of Q1, a large firm should be built.
 For levels of output between Q0 and Q1, it would be cheaper per unit if the firm was of a medium size.

 The long-run average total cost curve is indicated in black.

 It shows the minimum average cost of producing each output level when the firm is free to choose among all possible plant sizes.
 It can best be thought of as a planning curve, because it reflects the expected per-unit cost of producing alternative rates of output while plants are still in the blueprint stage.
-No single plant size could produce the alternative output rtes at the costs indicated by the planning curve.
+No single plant size could produce the alternative output rates at the costs indicated by the planning curve.

-Since in reality, there are an infinite number of firm sizes:
+In reality, there are an infinite number of firm sizes:

 Economies and Diseconomies of Scale